 LAY OUT AND CUT THE SIDEBOARDS.
 Mark off the bow and stern angle.
-Mark the positions for seat supports on the inside of both sideboards before cutting the bow and stern angle.
+Locate the positions for center seat support on both sideboards before cutting.
 Stack the sideboards and cut both at the same time, this will assure that they are identical.

 Using both a waterproof glue and 1" screws to attach sideboards to bow stem first, then attach sideboards to transom.
-NOTE: Use a scrap guide across the bottom of the sideboards (see Sheet #11 "A") to position the bottom of pieces when attaching items such as the stems, transom, hog, knees or center seat support.
+NOTE: Use a scrap guide across the bottom of the sideboards (see Sheet #11, "A") to position the bottom of pieces when attaching items such as the stems, transom, hog, knees or center seat support.